genagain/version-control-tutorial/README.md

 ## Create pull request

-Pull requests are where you and other people can review all of the changes you've made on your branch.
+Pull request is a proposition to incorporate your branch into the software project.
+The pull request allows you and other people to review all of the changes you've made on your branch.
 You and other people can comment on certain lines of code.
 This way software developers can provide feedback for other people's code.
 Before your branch can be incorporated into your project you need to create a pull request.

 To create a pull request, do the follow steps:
 * Go to this Github repository in your browser